Home

 Build Wealth, Not Debt.

 Positive peer pressure is one method of influence the campaign uses, she said.
-This is reinforced by units pledging to become a Military Saves unit, whose members work with each other to promote positive financial habits.
+This is reinforced by units pledging to become a Military Saves unit, whose members work with each other to promote positive military financial habits.

 But the campaign also takes other steps as well, such as holding Saver Drives, which encourage military members to donate a portion of their paycheck each month to a savings account or toward paying down existing debt.
 We know military families are strapped for cash, but they can usually manage to save or invest at least $25 a month towards either paying down their debt or building up their savings.